Why Do Estate Planning?

 - Provide beneficiaries with appropriate tax information.

-The usual living trust works in this way.
-First you have your lawyer prepare a trust agreement that names the trustee and the beneficiaries and defines everyone's rights and duties.
-The agreement usually says that you retain power to amend or revoke it whenever you want.
-The trustee (or trustees) may be one or more responsible individuals (including yourself) or a bank or trust company.
-You transfer property (real estate, securities, cash, etc.) into the trust by placing it in the trustee's name.
+To set up a living trust, first, your lawyer prepares a trust agreement that names the trustee and the beneficiaries and defines everyone's rights and duties.
+The agreement usually says that you retain power to amend or revoke it whenever you want (making it revocable).
+The trustee or trustees may be one or more individuals you trust to handle your financial affairs (or it could be yourself during your lifetime) or a bank or trust company.
+You transfer property (real estate, securities, cash, etc.) into the trust by placing it in the trustee's name as trustee of the trust.
 The trustee has management responsibility for the trust property.

-The trust agreement usually provides that you are to receive all of the income of the trust and as much of the principal as you request, but if you are disabled, the trustee may use the income and principal to pay your bills.
-Upon your death the trust property is transferred to your beneficiaries without probate.
-A trustee might also continue to manage the trust property for the beneficiaries if they are minors, disabled, or have other special needs.
+The trust agreement for a living trust usually provides that you are to receive all of the income of the trust and as much of the principal as you request.
+Upon your death, the trust property can be transferred to your beneficiaries without probate.
+Or the trust agreement might instead provide that your trustee continue to hold the trust property in trust and manage it for the beneficiaries after your death, particularly if they are minors, disabled, or need help managing funds (such as spendthrifts).

 The main advantages of a living trust are these:

-- If you want or need to have someone else manage your property and pay your bills in case of illness, the living trust may be the best arrangement.
-One alternative is a probate court guardianship proceeding, which is public, costly and inconvenient.
+- If you want or need to have someone else manage your property and pay your bills in case of illness or incapacity, the living trust may be the best arrangement.
+Having a trust might allow you to avoid becoming subject to a guardianship, which is public; may be costly; and, because a court is involved and must usually approve decisions of the guardian, is less convenient.

 The main disadvantages are these:

-A power of attorney for property provides for someone to manage a person's property and the payment of his bills during disability.
+A power of attorney for property provides for another person to manage a person's property and the payment of his bills during incapacity.

 In a power of attorney, you name an agent (an "attorney-in-fact") and you give that agent certain powers to act on your behalf.